Amithabh-A/popl-notes/README.md

 Dates are logged in commit messages

-Test 2 is everything except today's class
+Test 2 is everything before 31/10/22